arjun921/arjun921/README.md

 - 📚 [Coursework](https://blog.arjunsunil.com/coursework/): A list of courses I have picked up online
 - 👨‍💻 [Source Code Visualization](https://sourcerer.io/arjun921): A timeline of all the things I've gotten my hands dirty with (sourcerer link, site was taken down -- no longer has valid https)

+Fun fact: I might be a SDE by profession, but I'm also passionate about Flying Machines 🛩️ , Space travel 🛰, Scuba diving 🤿 and Cooking 🥞
 ---

 ### Latest Blog Posts ✍🏾